nelstrom/StenoBricks/README.md

 ## Indexing Plover's dictionary

-* bricks - the chords that make up letters, letter-clusters, prefixes, suffixes, etc.
+* bricks - the strokes that make up letters, letter-clusters, prefixes, suffixes, etc.
 * definitions - one or more strokes that produce a word
 * cheat sheets - a list of bricks that are grouped by some theme
 * words - for each word, provide a list of definitions that produce that word